The First 2020-2021 CLOSE UP Workshop ended successfully on Thursday December 17th 2020!

 Alex Szalat, the Director of Doc’s Up Fund is very impressed by the presentations of our filmmakers and offers a 1,500EUR Grant for one project.

-In addition, we continue our beautiful collaboration with Sergi Dolade the Director of MEDIMED Euro-Mediterranean Film Market in Spain.
-This year Sergi offers the opportunity to attend the 2021 MEDIMED Market to the project Interview 101.
+In addition, we continue our beautiful collaboration with Sergi Dolade the Director of MEDIMED: The Euro-Mediterranean Documentary Market in Spain.
+This year Sergi offers the opportunity to attend the 2021 MEDIMED Market to the project No Other Land.

 We would like to deeply thank Lisa Chanoff, Karen Sloe Goodman & Rusty Goodman at Silver Sun Foundation, Neil Tabatznik and Robin Smith at Blue-Ice Docs, Barbara & Eric Dobkin, the Nordic Culture Fund, Pamela Jones & Craig Russel – Goldman Sachs for their valuable support!
 In addition, we would like to thank the donation we received this year from the Kimelman Foundation – John Kimelman & Nancy Rose, Larry Boltansky, Richard and Jennifer Berman, Paula and Jay Goldbergs, Beth Swirnow & Joe Cutchin.

-We’d like to Thank our Founding Partners Sigal Yehuda, Ahmet Boyacıoğlu, Bruni Burres, John Appel and Vincent Melilli, who have been working together for more than a decade with enthusiasm to continue supporting MENA filmmakers.
-Bruni Burres and John Appel are also our mentors in Close-Up together with Nino Kirtadze and Gitte Hansen, & special expert Hans Robert Eisenhauer, we are all working together for many years, it is a family & community we created together, we appreciate your generosity, collegiality, valuable experience and commitment and of course beautiful friendship!
+We’d like to thank our Founding Partners Sigal Yehuda, Ahmet Boyacıoğlu, Bruni Burres, John Appel and Vincent Melilli, who have been working together for more than a decade with enthusiasm to continue supporting independent filmmakers.
+Bruni Burres and John Appel are also our mentors in Close Up together with Nino Kirtadze and Gitte Hansen, & special expert Hans Robert Eisenhauer, we are all working together for many years, it is a family & community we created together, we appreciate your generosity, collegiality, valuable experience and commitment and of course beautiful friendship!

-We’d like to deeply thank our Founder and Executive Director, Sigal Yehuda for her creative, strong and beautiful leadership!
+We’d like to deeply thank our Founder and Executive Director, Sigal Yehuda for her creative and strong leadership!

 We’d like to thank Julia Mann, who joined Close Up this year and has been doing an amazing job as Development and Research Coordinator.

-We’d like to thank our international partners, Sundance Documentary Film Program, the Jacob Burns Film Center in NY, The Silver Sun Foundation in NY, Blue-Ice Docs, Doc’s up Fund, MEDIMED – Euro-Mediterranean Market in Spain, Chicken & Egg Pictures, Movies that Matter in the Netherlands, and Middle East Now Film Festival in Florence, Italy!
+We’d like to thank our international partners, Sundance Documentary Film Program, the Jacob Burns Film Center in NY, The Silver Sun Foundation in NY, Blue-Ice Docs, Doc’s up Fund, MEDIMED: The Euro-Mediterranean Documentary Market in Spain, Chicken & Egg Pictures, Movies that Matter in the Netherlands, and Middle East Now Film Festival in Florence, Italy!
 Your support is essential to the advancement of our filmmakers and creates great opportunities for them in networking with highly acclaimed professionals while completing their films.